-AE 3001, AE 3002, AE 3003, AE 3004 Space Systems Laboratory (0-2).
+AE 3001, Space Systems Laboratory (0-2).

 The laboratory will be used to support the Naval Postgraduate School (NPS) experiments to be flown on board Space Shuttle or on other Spacecraft.
 The laboratory does not consist of canned experiments; the specific activity depends on the nature of the experiment currently being prepared for flight.
-NPS will fly an acoustic package and thermocontroller on Space Shuttle in FY '85.
-PREREQUISITE: Consent of Instructor.
+Course may be repeated for additional credit to continue work on the project.
+PREREQUI-SITE: Consent of Instructor.

 AE 3701 Missile Aerodynamics (4-1).
-Compressible flows, adiabatic/isentropic varying-area flow, normal and oblique shocks, Prandtl-Meyer flow, Fanno flow, Rayleigh flow.
-Introduction to propulsion systems.
 Potential flow, thin-air-foil and finite wing theories.
 Linearized equations, Ackeret theory, Prandtl-Glauert transformations for subsonic and supersonic wings.
 Planform effects.
 Flow about slender bodies of revolution, viscous crossflow theory.
-PRE-REQUISITES: PH 3161, PH 2551, PH 2151 or equivalents.
+PREREQUISITE: AE 2043.